SycuroLab/FemMicro16S/README.md

 ```

+Next, update all Snakemake rules located in FemMicro16S/utils/rules/ to use the corresponding *.sif files from the apptainer folder instead of Conda environments.
+For example, change:

+conda: "dada2"
+to
+apptainer: "apptainer/dada2-1.0.0.sif"

 ### 2.2.
 Manual Installation of Tools and Dependencies
-We can also set up all the environments and install the tools manually.
+You can also set up all environments and install the tools manually if you need to use specific tool versions.

 Note:
 After installation, verify the installation of each tool by executing its name followed by the flag '-h'.
 For example, use fastqc -h to check if FastQC is installed.
 This command should display the help information or usage instructions for the tool, indicating successful installation.